goreleaser/goreleaser/www/docs/customization/universalbinaries.md

 universal_binaries:
 -
   # ID of the source build
+  #
   # Defaults to the project name.
   id: foo

   # Universal binary name template.
+  #
   # Defaults to '{{ .ProjectName }}'
   name_template: '{{.ProjectName}}_{{.Version}}'

-  # Wrther or not to remove the previous "thin" binaries from the artifact list.
+  # Whether to remove the previous single-arch binaries from the artifact list.
+  # If left as false, your end release might have both several macOS archives: amd64, arm64 and all.
+  #
   # Defaults to false.
-  replace_plain_binaries: true
+  replace: true
 ```

 !!! tip